Dave Dexter Jr.: Later career

-Dexter's blunders regarding the potential success of British popular music in the U.S. led to problems between Capitol and EMI beginning in late 1964, which were exacerbated by his refusal to accede to The Beatles' requests for identical releases in the U.S. and U.K. Eventually, these factors led to his demotion in 1966 to, as he called it, "a job with no title", and he ultimately left Capitol in 1974.
+Dexter's blunders regarding the potential success of British popular music in the U.S. led to problems between Capitol and EMI beginning in late 1964, which were exacerbated by his refusal to accede to the Beatles' requests for identical releases in the U.S. and U.K. Eventually, these factors led to his demotion in 1966 to, as he called it, "a job with no title", and he ultimately left Capitol in 1974.
 He subsequently wrote for Billboard magazine; in the December 20, 1980, issue, which featured tributes to John Lennon following his 1980 murder, Dexter infamously wrote an article highly critical of Lennon.
 His piece, "Nobody's Perfect", resulted in threats of sponsor boycotts, prompting the magazine to publish an apology and a repudiation of sorts of the claims in Dexter's editorial in the following week's issue.

-He also produced a radio show entitled Here's to Veterans for the Veterans Administration.
+In 1975 he produced a radio show entitled Here's to Veterans for the Veterans Administration.
 While with Billboard, he published an autobiography, entitled Playback, his previous books included Jazz Cavalcade (1946) and The Jazz Story, From the '90s to the '60s (1964).
 He was a tireless supporter of younger musicians and wrote the liner notes for the Fullerton College Jazz Band's 1983 Down Beat award winning LP Time Tripping released on the Discovery/Trend Records AM-PM label by his longtime friend Albert Marx.